emarcey/cicerone/glossary/brewing.md

 	* desirable in some ales and stouts
 	* amount is strain-dependent, but wort and fermentation conditions can play a role
 	* can also be formed by spoilage bacteria (lactic acid bacteria especially) during storage
+* **Doppelbock:** a protected category in Germany, requiring that the beer have an original gravity of at least 18° Plato (~1.074), leading to an alcohol content generally 7% or higher
 * **Double Mashing:**
 	* First, cereal adjunct is cooked in cereal cooker
 	* then mixed with water and 10-20% malt